-- Year One: Paper 1: Love through the Ages study of one Shakespeare play (Othello), a range of unseen poetry both pre and post-1900 and one pre-1900 prose text, Charlotte Brontë's Jane Eyre. - Independent Critical Study: Texts across Time (coursework) comparative critical study of two texts, at least one of which must have been written pre-1900.
+- Year One: Paper 1: Love through the Ages study of one Shakespeare play (Othello), a range of poetry both pre and post-1900 and one post-1900 prose text, F. Scott Fitzgerald's The Great Gatsby. - Independent Critical Study: Texts across Time (coursework) comparative critical study of two texts, at least one of which must have been written pre-1900.
 Students have free choice of texts. - Year Two: Paper 2: Texts in Shared Contexts Option 2(b) Modern Times: Literature from 1945 to the present day.
 You will be studying three texts: one prose, one drama and one poetry, of which one must be written post-2000. - Core texts include: Margaret Atwood's The Handmaid's Tale, Tennessee Williams' A Streetcar Named Desire and Carol Ann Duffy's Feminine Gospels. - Study of unseen prose.

-• The A Level qualifications in English are linear: students will sit the A Level exams at the end of their A Level course.
+- The A Level qualifications in English are linear: students will sit the A Level exams at the end of their A Level course. - The course also includes the Non-Examined Assessment essay which will be produced in Year 13.